-6.4.3.2 Regenerate Volume...
+6.4.3.3 Regenerate or Copy Volume...

-This option allows you to recreate a volume of a backup or an archive pool.
+This option allows you to recreate a clone volume of a backup or an archive pool and also create a copy of a volume where a clone does not already exist.
 To start this process use the context or the gear menu.

-To regenerate a volume, the volume must have been written with cloning and the clone volume must be made available.
-You should use this when one of the clones gets damaged.
+To regenerate a volume from its clone, the volume must have been written with cloning enabled, and the clone volume must be made available.
+You should use this when one of the two clones gets damaged.